SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

 ## FSCK Repair table

 Removes the file entries from the transaction log of a Delta table that can no longer be found in the underlying file system.
 This can happen when these files have been manually deleted.

-To know more about fsck repair [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-fsck.html).
+To learn more about fsck repair [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-fsck.html).